tamagusko/ViseuAirportStudy/README.md

 ## Proposal

-In order to design an airport pavement, it is necessary to know two main characteristics, namely the Pavement Classification Number¹ (PCN) and the extension of the runway.
+In order to design an airport pavement, it is necessary to know two main characteristics, namely the Pavement Classification Number[^1] (PCN) and the extension of the runway.

-Thus, the proposed challenge is to design a pavement with capacity (PCN) and extension to meet a desired group of routes.
+Thus, the proposed challenge is to design a pavement with capacity (PCN) and extension to meet a desired group of routes[^2].

+[^1]: Indicates, among other elements, the structural strength of the pavement.
+[^2]: Shengen only

 ## Project data structure: